Detroit Auto Show 2011:

 In addition to frontal full-scale tests, the C30 Electric has been subjected to other accident scenarios such as side collisions and rear-end impacts.
 The program also includes front and side collisions with a rigid pole.
 The aim is to ensure that the car gives its occupants the best possible crash protection in the accident scenarios that are most frequent in real-life traffic.

 "For us, the technology behind electric power is yet another exciting challenge in our drive to build the safest cars in the world," explained Jan Ivarsson.

 Demo fleet on the way in the USA

 Volvo Cars' electric car project currently encompasses about 250 vehicles that will be used by a number of companies and authorities.
 Deliveries of the first Volvo C30 Electric to customers in Sweden will start early next year.
 A demo fleet is also planned for the United States later in 2011.

 The Volvo C30 Electric only represents one leg in Volvo Cars' electrification strategy.
-There are two more.
+There other two are as follows:

 Facts, Volvo C30 Electric